bf2fc6cc711aee1a0c2a/kas-broker-plugins/README.md

-# Kafka-Group-Authorizer
+# kas-broker-plugins

-A authorizer for Strimzi Kafka Operator that can configure ACLs for all users of the cluster with single ACL policy.
+An authorizer for [Apache Kafka®](https://kafka.apache.org/) that can configure ACLs for all users of the cluster with single ACL policy.

+*Disclaimer:*
+KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by kas-broker-plugins. kas-broker-plugins has no affiliation with and is not endorsed by The Apache Software Foundation.

 The objective is to use this Authorizer with Strimzi Operator when User Operator is not being used to configure a custom Authorizer that can apply to all the users in the kafka cluster.
 There is provision to configure `superUser` to allow any administrative work.